BryanMurphy02/SudokuSolver/README.md

 #

 ## Running Sudoku Solver
-Please note the following steps are to run this program in Eclipse IDE The following are needed to run the program:
+The following steps are to run this program in Eclipse IDE.
+Below are the libraries needed:
 - JavaFX javafx-sdk-11.0.2

 Setting up the JavaFX library: